 Than me and Lorenzo rolling in a Benz-o’

-There’s not really too much to say about this one, other than it’s a useful, and classic, illustration of NWA applying labelling theory – there’s also some interesting mosh-pit action going on the 2014 live version above.
+There’s not really too much to say about this one, other than it’s a useful, and classic, illustration of NWA applying labelling theory – the version above is the classic, but they’ve been performing this live even in recent years to a popular reception.

 6 – Sonny’s Lettah, Linton Kwesi Johnson (Forces of Victory, 1979)